Free NSW Slip & Fall Claim Assessment

 - Take photographs of the area where the accident happened

-There are strict time limits in place to make a public liability claim, so it is important that you contact Firths as soon as possible after the incident so that we can start investigating whether you have a claim worth fighting for.
+There are strict time limits in place to make a public liability claim in NSW, so it is important that you contact Firths as soon as possible after the incident so that we can start investigating whether you have a claim worth fighting for.

-To make a public liability personal injury claim you need to have commenced the legal process within three years of the injury taking place, there are only very limited exceptions to this limit so contact us now for a free claim assessment.
+To make a NSW slip & fall claim you need to have commenced the legal process within three years of the injury taking place, there are only very limited exceptions to this limit so contact Firths now for a free claim assessment.

 What is a public liability claim?